pecio/base-cluster/roles/base-cluster/README.md

 All variables are optional

 * timezone: Timezone for servers, will not configure if unset.
-* pacemaker_name: Name of the cluster to create, defaults to "CentOSCluster".
+* pacemaker_name: Name of the cluster to create.
+Defaults to "CentOSCluster".
 * pacemaker_password: password for the `hacluster` account, used for authenticating Pacemaker daemon.
+Defaults to `highavailability`.
+* pacemaker_iface: name of the network interface for communication, will use first available interface if unset.
-* sbd_devices: list of block device paths to be used for Storage Based Death (at least one), defaults to `[/dev/vdb]`.
+* sbd_devices: list of block device paths to be used for Storage Based Death (at least one).
+Defaults to `[/dev/vdb]`.
-* setup_etc_hosts: Set names of nodes in `/etc/hosts`, defaults to True.
+* setup_etc_hosts: Set names of nodes in `/etc/hosts`.
+Defaults to True.

 Example Playbook
 ----------------